-I’m starting with some great news, and some lousy news.
-That’s how it goes in the battle for the environment.
-Great news first: The Goat Islands in Jamaica are saved!
+I’m starting my blog with some great news: The Goat Islands in Jamaica are saved!

 Here’s a photo of Emo and me.
 Emo is a rhinoceros iguana, in the same genus as the Jamaican iguana:

-The lousy, angry-making news is, the Texas Parks and Wildlife Department failed to pass a ban on using gasoline to flush rattlesnakes out of their dens for the horrific rattlesnake roundups.
+The bad news is, the Texas Parks and Wildlife Department failed to pass a ban on using gasoline to flush rattlesnakes out of their dens for the horrific rattlesnake roundups.
 Here’s the Center for Biodiversity’s film about why we shouldn’t gas rattlesnake dens.

 I heard about rattlesnake roundups in the 80s, and I still carry images of what happens to the snakes.
-And here’s a bit from an essay I was working on:
+Here’s a bit from an essay I was working on:

 Rise Against Rattlesnake Roundups is 3,453 members strong and growing.